-The modern décor stands out with over-sized leather chairs, sofa seating, a squared bar with a towering liquor shelf and strategically-placed dimmed lighting.
-The focal point of the room, though, remains the view itself.
-Floor-to-ceiling windows can be found on three of the four walls, giving patrons an unparalleled view no matter where their seat is.
+The modern décor really stands out.
+There are oversized leather chairs, a squared bar with a towering liquor shelf and dim, strategically placed lighting.
+The focal point of this room, though, is the view.
+Floor-to-ceiling windows can be found on three of the four walls, giving you an unparalleled view of the Strip no matter where your seat is.

-The drink menu is filled with tastes that you'll only find at Mandarin Bar, such as the The Mandarin Martini, also known as the Golden Leaf, which pairs up Hendrick's gin, Aperol, muddled mandarin, pineapple, fresh lime juice and simple syrup.
+The drink menu is filled with tastes that you'll only find at Mandarin Bar, such as the The Mandarin Martini (aka the Golden Leaf), which pairs up Hendrick's gin, Aperol, muddled mandarin, pineapple, fresh lime juice and simple syrup.
 The rest of the cocktail menu focuses on high-end spirits usually paired with fresh fruit or fresh herbs.
 If the menu doesn't satisfy your palate, the bartenders, who are also mixologists, can whip you up a fresh creation based on your taste preferences.

-If you find yourself too engulfed in live music and cocktails to make that late dinner there is also a menu filled with light, Asian-inspired bites.
+If you find yourself too engulfed in the view and cocktails to make that late dinner, there is also a menu filled with light, Asian-inspired bites.

 In a city full of see-and-be-seen venues and outlandish behavior, Mandarin Bar provides that rare place to just get away without ever really being away from anything.